 Smiling releases endorphins

 Every time you smile, your body releases those chemicals into your brain which helps you feel more positive and it can even affect those around you by making them smile at you as well.
 It’ll help you build healthier relationships, it can boost your mood and will create a chain of genuine happiness around you.
-Unfortunately, building up the courage to smile more often can be difficult especially if you’re self-conscious about your teeth, but once you muster up that motivation to smile more often, it can become a massively positive thing in your life.
+Unfortunately, building up the courage to smile more often can be difficult especially if you’re self-conscious about your teeth, this periodontist near me suggests once you muster up that motivation to smile more often, it can become a massively positive thing in your life.

 We hope that this article has been helpful to you.
 Whether it’s your own self-esteem or your child’s, it’s important to take care of your mental health through small things such as learning to smile once again.